tdwg/tag/complex_values/serialization_strategies.md

 | eb493c5d-57f2-4fa5-97ec-76480111b276 | 2568 | m |
 | 5d6cbdb7-3c7a-4aa1-8660-6c68b478641e | 3.6 | h |

 This might require the creation of a measurement class with unit and value terms.
-I'm also uncertain about the wisdom of providing multiple values for an ID term by this mechanism.
+I'm also uncertain about the wisdom of providing multiple values for an ID term as shown in this example.

-See the [Appendix](#appendix) for a more complex example from the Humboldt Extension with the same problem.
+See the [Appendix](#appendix) below for a more complex example from the Humboldt Extension that has the same problem.

-# Vanilla JSON
+# Vanilla JSON (not JSON-LD)

-The simplest interpretation of JSON is that JSON objects represent instances (or individuals) of a class, that the names (i.e. keys) represent properties appropriate for instances of that class, and the values in the name:value pairs represent values of the name property for the individual represented by the object (the subject resource).
+The simplest interpretation of JSON is that JSON objects represent instances (or individuals) of a class, that the names (i.e. keys) represent properties appropriate for instances of that class, and the values in the name:value pairs represent values of the property for the individual represented by the object (the subject resource).
 To represent many instances, multiple JSON objects are placed within an array.

 ```
 [